More than £23.1m investment is going to help Regenerate, Renew and Revitalise Goldthorpe, Thurnscoe and Bolton upon Dearne through the Towns Fund.

 This beautiful green space between Thurnscoe and Goldthorpe was once the site of the former Hickleton Main Colliery.
 This project will help enhance the park's appeal as a destination and thoroughfare between Thurnscoe and Goldthorpe.

-The investment will also help expand the education programme currently working with four local schools, extending this work to include weekends and school holidays.
+The investment will also help expand the education programme.
+We are currently working with four local schools.
+We are extending this work to include weekends and school holidays.

 Community and cultural Hub